swiftlang/swift-org-website/documentation/cxx-interop/index.md

 ### Conforming Class Template To Swift Protocol

-A Swift extension can add protocol conformance for a specific class template specialization in Swift.
+A Swift extension can add protocol conformance to a specific class template specialization in Swift.
 For instance, a specific specialization of the following class template:

 ```c++